 You can arrange the stitch in various patterns and being quick it is ideal to sprinkle as an isolated stitch over a large area.
 Also you can work them in rings.

-I have often substituted the detached chain with oyster stitch to add extra texture.
-Also I have used this stitch on crazy quilted items.
+I have often substituted the detached chain with oyster stitch to add extra texture and often used this stitch to great effect on crazy quilted items.

 Adding a bead or metallic thread adds even more zest.
 I hope you enjoy this weeks stitch!